Monster High 2

-Monster High 2 is a 2023 musical fantasy comedy television film and a sequel to Monster High: The Movie directed by Todd Holland and written by Todd Holland, Matt Eddy and Billy Eddy that was released on both Paramount+ and Nickelodeon in the United States on October 5, 2023.
+Monster High 2 is a 2023 musical fantasy comedy television film and a sequel to Monster High: The Movie directed by Todd Holland (written by Todd Holland, Matt Eddy and Billy Eddy) released on both Paramount+ and Nickelodeon, in the United States, on October 5, 2023.

 Based on the eponymous fashion doll franchise by Mattel and produced by its television division and Brightlight Pictures, the film stars Miia Harris, Ceci Balagot and Nayah Damasen as Clawdeen Wolf, Frankie Stein and Draculaura.
 Respectively along with Case Walker, Steve Valentine, Jy Prishkulnik, Lina Lecompte, Justin Derickson, Marci T. House, Scotch Ellis Loring, Nasiv Sall and Lilah Fitzgerald and newcomers including Ana Ortiz, Bonale Fambrini, Kyra Leroux and Salena Qureshi.

 Plot

 Clawdeen Wolf is now a famous monster for saving Monster High from Edward "Eddy" Hyde Jr. (Note: As seen in Monster High: The Movie.)
 She arrives at Draculaura's back to school party with Frankie Stein, and is unhappy about the fame.
 Her boyfriend Deuce Gorgon tells her that's what popularity is like.
 On the first day back, everybody is hanging out when the werecat Toralei Stripe makes an entrance after studying abroad in Scaris, France for a year.
 She opposes both half-monsters and witchcraft at the school, showing her scars on her right arm from witches who'd attacked her in Scaris.
 Clawdeen stands up to Toralei, but she smirks and leaves.

 Clawdeen, Draculaura and Frankie are outside the school when a group of monsters led by Demi Boovais approach Clawdeen.
 Demi tells her she is also half-monster and Clawdeen is why she came to Monster High.
 As Draculaura and Frankie walk to class, another new student bumps into Draculaura.
 He introduces himself as Ellis Ghould, another vampire like her.
 They seem to be mutually interested.
 Later, while Clawdeen and Deuce are hanging out, he tells her about how his mother is making him do a traditional year- long gorgon retreat, since Medusa despises Monster High.